There are 4 Companies in Nigeria

 Given the acceptance of fintech by the Nigerian population, a possible route to entry in the consumer market is to acquire one of the many smaller fintech firms in the industry.
 This would resolve some of the primary barriers to entry, most specifically bureaucratic red tape and a lack of local knowledge.

 On the corporate side, the most effective route to entry is likely through partnerships with smaller local resellers.
 This model is already popular in the Nigerian market.
-A key differentiating feature here will be how well the service adapted to the Nigerian market.
+A key differentiating feature here will be how well the service adapts to the Nigerian market.

-How reliable are Nigerian-based IT companies?
+How Reliable Are Nigerian-based IT Companies?

 Considered to be one of the biggest African IT hubs, Nigerian web agencies and IT companies compete only with Ethiopian ones in terms of reliability.
-As many foreign companies have already invested and thus developed the local IT infrastructure and industry overall, Nigerian IT companies find it easier than other neighboring countries to enter the global market and provide their services for accessible prices.
+As many foreign companies have already invested and thus developed the local IT infrastructure and industry overall, Nigerian IT companies find it easier than other neighboring countries to enter the global market and provide their services at accessible prices.

 Nigeria is actively trying to establish itself as a key ICT hub in the East African region.
 The country appears to be making good progress in this regard, helped by having a strong connectivity infrastructure and a young, innovative population.
 Despite this, the country currently faces considerable political uncertainty, and issues surrounding the transparency of tenders remain a major barrier to growth.